 Surplus cash of the Company is invested in high quality short term investments, and the investments of the Company are kept sufficiently liquid to meet the operating needs and possible liquidity requirements of the Clearing Default Fund and Members' Margin.
-Other than derivative financial assets and liabilities, all financial instruments of the company have contractual maturities of less than three months.
+Other than derivative financial assets and liabilities and certain floating rate notes, all financial instruments of the company have contractual maturities of less than three months.